valevo/SABIO/data/README.md

 The meta file is a JSON dict with the following items:

- - id: the dataset's ID, will be used in the backend as a key for index (i.e. should be hashable & unique)
+ - `id`: the dataset's ID, will be used in the backend as a key for index (i.e. should be hashable & unique)

- - name: the dataset's display name, that is displayed in the frontend (doesn't need to be unique)
+ - `name`: the dataset's display name, that is displayed in the frontend (doesn't need to be unique)

- - dataset_url: the URL of the dataset's website; e.g. the landing page for the public search interface in the case of the NMvW dataset
+ - `dataset_url`: the URL of the dataset's website; e.g. the landing page for the public search interface in the case of the NMvW dataset

- - dataset_params: a dict where the keys are the names of columns in the dataset CSV which are to be used as search and sort parameters; the dict's values are themselves dicts which contain the information required to instantiate [datasets.DatasetParameter](https://github.com/valevo/SABIO/blob/b572559343fd259aa374eecf03156bd974fff449/backend/v0_8/src/datasets.py#L205) Python objects (see the class definition for possible values and how they are used in the backend)
+ - `dataset_params`: a dict where the keys are the names of columns in the dataset CSV which are to be used as search and sort parameters; the dict's values are themselves dicts which contain the information required to instantiate [datasets.DatasetParameter](https://github.com/valevo/SABIO/blob/b572559343fd259aa374eecf03156bd974fff449/backend/v0_8/src/datasets.py#L205) Python objects (see the class definition for possible values and how they are used in the backend)

-- text_columns: names of columns in the dataset CSV to be used in the backend for search and scoring; objects' `name` and `description` fields are used by default (text_columns may be an empty list); in the backend, the columns' values will be joined by "\n" for searching and scoring (which affects neither search results nor scores)
+- `text_columns`: names of columns in the dataset CSV to be used in the backend for search and scoring; objects' `name` and `description` fields are used by default (text_columns may be an empty list); in the backend, the columns' values will be joined by "\n" for searching and scoring (which affects neither search results nor scores)

 # Dataset CSV

 This is the main data table and needs to contain at least the following fields.
-Additional fields (that are not declared as textual or search properties in the meta JSON (see above)) are simply ignored.
+Additional fields that are not declared as `dataset_params` or `text_colums` in the meta JSON (see above) are simply ignored.

 |               | ID                               | start_date         | end_date                                                | date_string                                                                                                        | name                      | description                         | <object_parameter_1>                                                         | ... | <object_parameter_n>                                                         |